bentwheel/lgbtq-retirement-meps-analysis/README.md

 solid bar represent the upper and lower bounds of the 95% confidence interval around the corresponding population-level estimate.

-In lay terms, you can imagine each solid bar as representing the “true” population measure.
-Because this chart is presenting an *estimate* of the population measure based on survey data, you should interpret the bar to be a good (but not exact) guess at the “true” population-level measure of interest.
+In other words, each solid bar represents an *estimate* of the population measure based on survey data; that is the bar is intended to represent a good (but not exact) guess at the “true” population-level measure of interest.

 The error bars can be interpreted as expressing the level of variability